/images/resources/tutorials/integration/openresty.png

 You must configure the OAuth Proxy for all API routes that the SPA calls.
 Also, add a route such as /oauthuserinfo if the SPA calls the authorization server's OpenID Connect userinfo endpoint.

-First, you must configure a CORS plugin of your choice, to instruct the browser to allow requests with cookies from the SPA's web origin, and deny access to untrusted origins.
-Then, configure the OAuth Proxy plugin.
-You must provide the cookie decryption key for the OAuth Proxy, using the content of the PKCS#8 file, and the PKCS#8 file's password.
-An example configuraton is shown here:
+To configure the OAuth Proxy plugin you must provide the cookie decryption key for the OAuth Proxy, using the content of the PKCS#8 file and the PKCS#8 file's password.

 nginx